Measuring Stereotype and Deviation Biases in Large Language Models

 \subsubsection{Implicit}

-Tables~\ref{table:religion-implicit-bias-claude}, \ref{table:religion-implicit-bias-gpt}, \ref{table:religion-implicit-bias-llama} and \ref{table:religion-implicit-bias-command} report the results of religion outputs when asked with implicit prompts.
+Tables A9, A10, A11, and A12 report the results of religion outputs when asked with implicit prompts.
 It is demonstrated that all four models we investigated tend to generate "unaffiliated" and "Christian" as the response for a person's religion.
-We observe a substantial percentage of "Christian" in several demographic groups, particularly among females and Baby Boomers, where the results compared to real-world statistics are all highly significant.
-For example, gpt-4o-mini generates 86.4\% of "Christians" for female prompts.
+We observe a substantial percentage of "Christian" in several demographic groups, where the results compared to real-world statistics are all highly significant.
 On the contrary, non-Christian religions, such as Hinduism, Judaism, and Islam, consistently exhibit low percentages or zeros in most cases.
 These patterns reflect biases in LLM training that favor Christianity while underrepresenting diversity in religious and cultural affiliations.
-Meanwhile, in all models, the texts for White individuals are overwhelmingly Jewish (with a percentage ranging from 72\% to 82\%), and prompts with Black names result in the highest Muslim proportion (with a percentage ranging from 40\% to 50\%).

-Diving into the results, claude-3.5-sonnet indicates that Asian people have a higher proportion of Buddhists (28\%).
-Neutral and Hispanic people are predominantly unaffiliated.
-When examining age trends, gpt-4o-mini suggests that older generations, particularly Baby Boomers, are more Christian, while younger generations, like Generation Z and Generation Alpha, lean towards being agnostic or unaffiliated.
-For llama-3.1-70b, Asian and Black people show a higher Muslim proportion (30\% and 40\%, respectively).